 Don’t get me wrong, we didn’t ride elephants or climb on them when bathing them but just a few things I saw that have made me reconsider.
 Things like they were chained up when we arrived, babies were sectioned off ‘for their safety’ from the main group and the mahmuts were using stick picks to steer the elephants.
 I just doesn’t sit right with me now.

 Sri Lanka has one of the biggest populations of wild Asian elephants in the world.
 I have heard many times about the ethical elephant sanctuary in Sri Lanka called Uduwalawe Elephant Transfer Home located inside the Uduwalawe National Park.
+Click link for Elephant Safari review.

 The Udawalawe Elephant Transfer Home was established in 1995.
 The sanctuary is a safe rehabilitation centre for orphaned baby elephants to ultimately release them back into Uduwalawe National Park.
 Up to three elephants per week are killed in Sri Lanka due to interactions with humans, often leaving behind orphaned calves.